DevOpsSankarVG/tricase/README.md

 - The two containers are deployed with a deployment file and the replica was provided as two pods and the label is provided as nginx .as per the requirement the image used to deploy the container is nginx:1.24.0.
-The code is provided in the GIT HUB.  have used the load balancer to distribute the traffic node port, a service is initiated with the type Loadbalancer to map the container port and the node port. the files are -: deploy-nginx.yaml kubectl apply -f deploy-nginx.yaml
+The code is provided in the GIT HUB.  have used the load balancer to distribute the traffic node port, a service is initiated with the type Loadbalancer to map the container port and the node port. the files are -:

+deploy-nginx.yaml
+kubectl apply -f deploy-nginx.yaml
 Kubectl apply -f loadbalancer.yaml

-#now expose the port of the container to the node port by executing below command
+-now expose the port of the container to the node port by executing below command

 kubectl expose deployment nginx --name=nginxsvc --target-port=80 --type=NodePort --port=80

-#The container index.html will have separate content, once the container are deployed in the worker node we will be changing the content of the index.html of each file, this will be done by copying the index.html file from the master node to the respective container by executing the command
-#kubectl cp <localNode/file> podName:destinationDir -c <Containername>
+The container index.html will have separate content, once the container are deployed in the worker node we will be changing the content of the index.html of each file, this will be done by copying the index.html file from the master node to the respective container by executing the command kubectl cp <localNode/file> podName:destinationDir -c <Containername>
 kubectl cp index.html nginx-77b4fdf86c-p2l98:/usr/share/nginx/html/ -c nginx

 [root@KubeMaster tmp]# curl http://3.9.191.238:32221/